 My name is Gerald Linnenbringer, and I would like to thank you for visiting my webpage dedicated to Missouri uncontested divorce.
-Since opening my practice in 2008, I have helped nearly four thousand people navigate through the legal system.
+Since opening my practice in 2008, I have helped over five thousand people navigate through the legal system.
 I put forth the effort and care to give my clients the most effective representation possible, all while finding time to make awesome graphics for this website.

 The most popular service that I offer is the flat-fee uncontested divorce, which I provide to residents across the entire state of Missouri.
 Since beginning to offer flat-fee uncontested divorces in 2009, the popularity of the service has grown each year.
 In 2010, I handled 125 uncontested divorces.
 In 2011, that number jumped to over 200, then to over 300 in 2012.
 In both 2013 and 2014, I averaged about one uncontested divorce per day.
 In 2015, I may just officially move into my office.
 All of these divorces were uncontested, with the parties simply needing an efficient, easy, and affordable way to get their divorce completed correctly by an experienced attorney.